Oral & Vision Health Blog

 Try this:

-Those that fall into this category should focus on finding frames that are wider under your eyes to balance a narrow chin.
+Those who fall into this category should focus on finding frames that are wider under their eyes to balance a narrow chin.
 Circular/round frames work well with this face shape, as do flair-y frames like the butterfly frame previously mentioned.
-To keep things in proportion, try to stray from wearing frames with decorative tops and heavy rims.
+To keep things in proportion, try to avoid wearing frames with decorative tops and heavy rims.
 The thinner the frame, the better for this face shape.

 Square Shape

-If your features, such as your jaw line or cheekbones are very pronounced and you have distinctive angles that make up your face, chances are you have a “square-shaped” face.
-A wider chin and forehead are usually indicative of this face shape as well.
+If your features, such as your jawline or cheekbones, are very pronounced and you have distinctive angles that make up your face, chances are you have a “square-shaped” face.
+A wider chin and forehead usually indicate this face shape as well.

 Try this:

-Because people with this face shape already have square features, it’s better to steer clear of all square/rectangular shaped frames.
+Because people with this face shape already have square features, it’s better to steer clear of all square/rectangular-shaped frames.
 Stick to round and oval frames to create curves on a square-shaped face.
 This will also help lengthen the face and soften pronounced natural angles.
-Any frame that is flat on the bottom might not be the most flattering style for this face structure!
+Any flat frame on the bottom might not be the most flattering style for this face structure!
 It’s all about balance.

 Circle Shape